ftvkyo/ftvkyo.github.io/content/post/visibility-polygon.md

 $$

 An intersection of two lines [^line-intersection] can be one of:
-- An empty set (then the two lines are *parallel*)
+- An empty set (then the two lines are *parallel*),
-- A single point
+- A single point,
-- A line (then the lines are equal)
+- A line (then the lines are equal).

 $$
 \alig